Introduction to Krita coming from Photoshop¶

-Note for Gimp user: Krita auto-expands and auto defloats new layers created from a selection after pressing the Ctrl + C, Ctrl + V shortcuts so you do not have to worry about not being able to paint outside the pasted element.
+Note for Gimp user: Krita auto-expands and auto defloats new layers created from a selection after pressing the Ctrl + C and Ctrl + V shortcuts, so you do not have to worry about not being able to paint outside the pasted element.

 This doesn't work as intended right now.
-Intersect is a selection mode which use the T key as the shortcut.
-However the T key is also used to switch to the Move tool so this shortcut is not functional right now.
+Intersect is a selection mode which uses the T key as the shortcut.
+However, the T key is also used to switch to the Move tool, so this shortcut is not functional right now.
 You have to use the button on the Tool Options.

 The most common default shortcuts are very similar in PS and Krita:

 Ctrl + Shift + E: flattens all (not the Ctrl + Shift + M shortcut as in PS)